 Choosing the right yarn for an amigurumi pattern is important to ensure that your project turns out as intended.
 Here are some of the best yarns for amigurumi:

-Cotton yarn is a popular choice for amigurumi because it is durable, easy to work with, and comes in a variety of colors.
-It is also machine washable, making it easy to care for.
+Cotton yarn is a popular choice for amigurumi because it is durable, easy to work with, and comes a lot of colors.
+It is machine washable and dryable making it easy to care for.

 Lily Sugar’n Cream